Themaister/Granite/README.md

 a render graph which does:
 - Conditionally renders a shadow map covering entire scene
 - Renders a close shadow map
+- Automatically pulls in reflection/refraction render passes if present in the scene graph
 - Renders scene G-Buffer with deferred
 - Lighting pass (merged with G-Buffer pass into a single render pass)
 - Bloom threshold pass